 Lucy's eyes flickered over to her alarm clock, the hands reading 7:34.

 "I hate Runes."
 Lucy moaned, falling back into her mountain of pillows.

 Levy giggled at her friend, she herself loved Runes, she had always found the language of the ancients fascinating.

 "Come on.
 Get dressed."
 Levy demanded, hands on her hips.

 Sticking her tongue out at Levy, Lucy tossed her legs over the side of her bed, shoving her cold feet into her bunny slippers.

 "You slept in your clothes again."
 Levy scolded, and she thrust a clean pair of socks at Lucy.

-Lucy grumbled unintelligibly, yanking her fresh pair of socks up her shapely calves half heartily.
+Lucy grumbled unintelligibly, yanking her fresh pair of socks up her shapely calves half heartedly.

-"I heard you went to see Madame Strauss, how'd that go?"
+"I heard you went to see Professor Strauss, how'd that go?"
 Levy asked, adjusting the bow in her hair.